Atranluy/Scripts-Ifremeria/Dadi_scripts/README.md

-#  ***Dadi***
+# Dadi

-Here you will find my scripts for *dadi* simulation
+Welcome to the repository for my *dadi* simulation scripts!

-## Where to download the version used
+## Downloading the Used Version
-The modified version of dadi used can be download from there [Gitlab_Khalid_Dadi](https://gitlab.mbb.univ-montp2.fr/khalid/dadi/-/tree/master).
-This version used an *dual annealing* function to find the optimized likelihood.
+You can download the modified version of *dadi* that I used from the following GitLab repository: [Gitlab_Khalid_Dadi](https://gitlab.mbb.univ-montp2.fr/khalid/dadi/-/tree/master).
+This version incorporates a *dual annealing* function to find the optimized likelihood.

-**!!!
-Caution !!!** : I'm also using an python environnement (**conda**) to install and run *dadi* within it, conda environnement should also work.
-Direct installation of *dadi* in a linux environnement doesn't need to load a special environnement such as i do.
-If a direct installation is used, just comment each line "source activate dadi_sim".
+**Caution**: I'm utilizing a Python environment under **conda** to install and run *dadi* within it.
+However, *dadi* can also be installed directly in a Linux environment without requiring a specific environment like the one I use.
+If you choose to do a direct installation, simply comment out the line "source activate dadi_sim" in the scripts.

-## VCF to dadi format file
+## Converting VCF to dadi Format
-To generate a spectrum file from a vcf, i used a personnal script adapted from the exemple taken from [official site from dadi](https://dadi.readthedocs.io/en/latest/user-guide/importing-data/).
-To run this script, you have to give several arguments in the order given in the command below.
+To generate a spectrum file from a VCF (Variant Call Format) file, I have adapted a personal script based on the example provided in the [official dadi documentation](https://dadi.readthedocs.io/en/latest/user-guide/importing-data/).
+To run this script, you need to provide several arguments in the specified order as shown in the command below:

 ```
 python3 fs_from_VCF_arg.py myVCF my_popmap_file 50 outputname pop1 pop2
 ```

-this will generate two files, a spectrum file and a figure associated with this spectrum.
+This script will generate two files: a spectrum file and an associated figure depicting the spectrum.
+Feel free to open the script to understand its functionality.

-Dont hesitate to open the script to see what it does, in my case, i always exclude singleton.
+In my case, I included two line to exclude singletons from the generated spectrum.

-## Model type
+## Model Types
-These scripts contained 28 divergence models of 2 populations.
-All these models have been rewritten with very slight changes and come from [Rougueux et al.,2017](https://doi.org/10.1093/gbe/evx150).
+These scripts include 28 divergence models for two populations.
+All these models have been rewritten with slight modifications and originate from [Rougueux et al., 2017](https://doi.org/10.1093/gbe/evx150).
+When using these models, make sure to cite both their work and the *dadi* papers.

-**Don't forget to cite them when used these models, aswell as ***dadi*** papers.**
-We have added the IM2N2M and IM2N2mG models and we have considerer population growth (G) only during the migration phase in (IM/AM/SC) models.
+In addition to the existing models from the previous paper, i have added the IM2N2M and IM2N2mG models.
+For the (IM/AM/SC) models, population growth (G) is considered only during the migration phase.

-You will find 2 version of the same models display in the figure below.
+Two versions of the models are provided, as shown in the figures below:
-1. Call *model_no_NA* which contained all the models with no change on the ancestral population prior the split/divergence.
+1. *model_no_NA* contains all the models without any changes to the ancestral population prior to the split/divergence.
-2. **Exemple figure A)**
+   - Example Figure A
-3. Call *model_NA_Change* which contained all the models with a change on the ancestral population prior the split/divergence.
+2. *model_NA_Change* contains all the models with a change in the ancestral population prior to the split/divergence.
-4. **Exemple figure B)**
+   - Example Figure B

-This change is to simulate instaneous population bottleneck or expansion before the split, as done in  [Momigliano et al., 2021](https://doi.org/10.1093/molbev/msab047).
+The change in the ancestral population is included to simulate instantaneous population bottlenecks or expansions before the split, as described in [Momigliano et al., 2021](https://doi.org/10.1093/molbev/msab047).

-!!! depending on which type of model you want use, change the name of the script *call_all_model_NA_change.py* to *call_all_model_no_NA_change.py* in the bash script or in the command in the terminal !!!
+Depending on the type of model you wish to use, modify the name of the script *call_all_model_NA_change.py* to *call_all_model_no_NA_change.py* in either the bash script or the terminal command.

-## Model exemple
+## Example Model
 ![Dessin_model_Nachange_noNa](https://user-images.githubusercontent.com/84977797/135247836-5f909cd9-d56e-430e-a3c8-7adb79249ef7.png)

-## How to run simulation with these scripts
+## Running Simulations with the Scripts
-There is two main way to run these scripts.
+There are two main ways to run these scripts.

-### Using the bash scritp to launch multiple job
+### Using the Bash Script for Multiple Jobs
+(Works on HPC)

-You will need to put all the scripts in one folder and then use only the bash script  **Multi_Launch_dadi.sh**.
-In this following script, you have to write the name of your Spectrum file generated by *dadi*
+Place all the scripts in a single folder and use the bash script **Multi_Launch_dadi.sh**.
+In this script, specify the name of the spectrum file generated by *dadi* as follows:

 ```
-FS=my_sprectrum_file_nam
+FS=my_spectrum_file_name
 ```

+Next, in the following lines,

-then in these lines, you will need to write each model name you want to run and the number of independent runs you will perform.
-In the following exemple, i ran two models **SC2N2m** and **AM2N2m** for 11 idependent runs.
+you need to specify the models you want to run and the number of independent runs for each model.
+In the example provided, I ran two models, **SC2N2m** and **AM2N2m**, for 11 independent runs:

 ```
 for model in SC2N2m AM2N2m;
 do